 Duplicate content refers to website content that is the same (or very similar) to another piece of content on the internet.
 This can happen by mistake on your own website or content can be stolen and placed on someone else’s website.
 Either way search engines may penalise the websites in question.
-You can check if you have duplicate content issues using my free SEO tool.

 Every single link on the internet will either be classed as a do-follow link or nofollow link.
 Dofollow means that the website who created the link wants search engines to take note and count the link as a “valuable resource”.
 This is generally done by default and you don’t have to do anything else.

 DNS is short for Domain Name Servers.
 Without getting too technical, DNS will translate your domain name (which is what humans see) into an IP Address (which is what computers see).
 Each website has it’s own identity and by checking the DNS you can find out more information about the domain and hosting.

 Building backlinks is an important part of SEO.
 However, not all links are high quality.
 If you do have a number of bad links, Google will allow you to remove or DISAVOW them using Google Search Console.

 An EMD stands for Exact Match Domain.
 This relates to a domain name which includes the exact keyword you want to rank for.
 If we had chosen to opt for an EMD we might have bought webdesignmanchester.com or web-design-manchester.co.uk